-Applications will be assessed based on evaluation of the quality of the research project and the potential to improve diagnosis, prevention, or treatment outcomes in cancer patients.
-CPRIT requires the submission of a comprehensive development plan (see section 10.4.7) and a business plan (see section 10.4.8).
-CPRIT review of applications will encompass the commercial viability, product feasibility, scientific merit, and the potential suggested by preclinical results so far for therapeutic impact addressing unmet medical need.
-Applications will be reviewed by an integrated panel of individuals with expertise in biotechnology, basic/translational/clinical cancer research as well as in the regulatory approval processes for therapeutics, devices, and diagnostics.
-In addition, cancer patient advocates will participate in the review process.
+CPRIT requires the submission of a comprehensive development plan (see section 10.4.7) and a detailed business plan (see section 10.4.8).
+The review will address the commercial viability, product feasibility, scientific merit, and therapeutic impact as detailed in the company's business and development plans.
+The plans will be reviewed by an integrated panel of individuals with biotechnology expertise and experience in translational and clinical research as well as in the business development/regulatory approval processes for therapeutics, devices, and diagnostics.
+In addition, advocate reviewers will participate in the review process.